Witiko/scm-at-arqmath3/paper/presentation.md

 To determine the similarity of text and math tokens, we first extracted their global representations from our language models:

-Shallow log-bilinear models

-:   We extracted token vectors from the input and output matrices of our
-    `word2vec` models and averaged them to produce global token embeddings.
+- For our `word2vec` models, we extracted token vectors from the input and output matrices and averaged them to produce global token embeddings.

-Deep transformer models

-:   Unlike `word2vec`, transformer models do not contain global representations
-    of tokens, but produce representations of tokens in the context of a sentence.
-To extract global token embeddings from `roberta-base` and MathBERTa, we decontextualized their contextual token embeddings [@stefanik2021regemt, Section 3.2] on the sentences from our text + LaTeX dataset.
+- For our deep transformer models, we decontextualized their contextual token embeddings [@stefanik2021regemt, Section 3.2] on the sentences from our text + LaTeX dataset in order to obtain global token embeddings.

 Then, we produced two types of token similarity matrices:

-Lexical similarity

-:   We used the method of @charlet2017simbow [Section 2.2] to produce
-    similarity matrices using the Levenshtein distance between the tokens.
+- *Lexical similarity* matrices, where we used the method of @charlet2017simbow [Section 2.2] to produce similarity matrices using the Levenshtein distance between tokens.

-Semantic similarity

-:   We used the method of @charlet2017simbow [Section 2.1] to produce
+- *Semantic similarity* matrices, where we used the method of
-    similarity matrices using the cosine similarity between the global token embeddings.
+  @charlet2017simbow [Section 2.1] to produce similarity matrices using the cosine similarity between the global token embeddings.

-Finally, to produce token similarity matrices that captured both lexical and semantic similarity between tokens, we combined every semantic similarity matrix with a corresponding lexical similarity matrix as follows:
+Finally, to produce token similarity matrices that captured both lexical and semantic similarity between tokens, we combined every semantic similarity matrix with a corresponding lexical similarity matrix.
+In our experiments, we only used the combined token similarity matrices.

-/combine_similarity_matrices.tex

 * * *